 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak and measures introduced at various levels of government to curtail the spread of the virus, such as travel restrictions, closures of non-essential municipal and private operations, imposition of quarantines and social distancing has adversely affected workforces, customers, economies and financial markets globally, potentially leading to an economic downturn.
-It has also disrupted the normal operations of many entities.
-This outbreak could adversely impact the results of the Consortium's operations.
+It has also disrupted the normal operations.
 The extent of the impact of this outbreak and related containment measures on the Consortium's operations cannot be reliably estimated at this time